PixelsCamp/talks/hardening-your-infrastructure-with-a-vault_luis-duarte.md

 A Software Engineer with 2 years of experience as Sys Admin and 6 years of experience as a Developer.
 I consider myself a "techie" that loves to keep up to date with latest trends in Software.

+Currently working for BitSight, the Standard in Security Ratings.

 With a BSc Degree in Computer Science and Computer Engineering from Instituto Superior de Engenharia de Lisboa (ISEL).

 Links